 What’s your approach to negative keywords?

 If you’re not familiar with this term, it’s simply the term used to describe negating a term from an ad-search query.
-Which means certain words will be removed from a search query to make it more relevant for you as a user.
+This means certain words will be removed from a search query to make it more relevant for you as a user.
 But, you need to make sure you’re constantly refining your negative keyword list.

-By doing this, you’ll eliminate clicks from shoppers who are not relevant to what you’re selling – which will, in turn, increase your click through rates, bolster your quality scores, increase your conversion rates (as a result of that), and your cost per click will go down.
+By doing this, you’ll eliminate clicks from shoppers who are not relevant to what you’re selling – which will, in turn, increase your click-through rates, bolster your quality scores, increase your conversion rates (as a result of that), and your cost per click will go down.
 Plus, you’ll minimize irrelevant website traffic that’s landing on your website and bouncing and skewing all your results.

 Ultimately, you’re going to be able to maximize those ad dollars and get the most relevant traffic possible to your website.
-You won’t be wasting money on people that aren’t likely to convert into buyers, or those who are looking for something completely irrelevant to what you have to offer.
+You won’t be wasting money on people that aren’t likely to convert into buyers or those who are looking for something completely irrelevant to what you have to offer.

 4. Utilize Ad Extensions